cpmpercussion/creative-prediction/docs/_presentations/2022-haigen-performing-generative-controller.md

 {% comment %}
 ## Outline

-1. Introduction: An embodied approach to music generation
+1. introduction: an embodied approach to music generation
-2. The Instrument: An 8-channel mixing controller
+2. the instrument: an 8-channel mixing controller
-3. The generative AI System
+3. the generative AI system
-4. Performances and Experiences
+4. performances and experiences
 {% endcomment %}

 {% include slides/background-video.html